 Safety Activity Checkpoints 101

-Girl Scouts of the USA partnered with Girl Scout councils to develop the 2018 version of Safety Activity Checkpoints (SAC).
+Girl Scouts of the USA partnered with Girl Scout councils to develop Safety Activity Checkpoints (SAC).
 Using data, historical experience, American Camp Association recommendations, and industry trends and standards, they developed guidelines on how to safely prepare, lead, and participate in a variety of activities.
 In each checkpoint, you’ll find information on how to include girls with disabilities, what type of supervision or expertise is required, where to find basic and specialized gear (if it’s needed for that activity), what steps to take prior to the activity, and what steps to follow the day-of.

 New and Improved

 The current Safety Activity Checkpoints has been extensively revamped to make it a better, easier-to-use reference guide for volunteers and troops.
 Some important changes to the 2018 version include:

 - Activities at a Glance: This handy chart lists all the activities that Girl Scouts may participate in.
 You’ll also be able to quickly see which program grade level(s) can participate in that activity, and what type of council approval and/or qualified instructor is required.

 - Grade Level Participation and Council Approval Requirements: The beginning of each checkpoint now clearly lists which program grade level(s) the activity is permitted for and whether or not council approval is required.